uhsmmfs/docs/docs/reference/tests/onesample/index.md

 ---
+sidebar_position: 1
-title: Reference
+title: One Sample Tests
 ---

-# DannyStats Reference
+# One Sample Tests

 Let's discover **Docusaurus in less than 5 minutes**.